 - Interrupt mistakes as they are happening.
 We don’t want to scare the puppy.
 So please don’t be harsh or get angry or your puppy will be afraid to go in front of you.
 After interrupting your puppy, hustle him outside to his toileting spot.
 Praise if he finishes there.
 Clean up the indoor mess with an enzymatic cleaner to remove protein residue that might attract him to the same place again.

 - Never punish.
 If your puppy made the mistake one hour or five seconds ago, you are too late.
 Don’t rub his nose in his own mess or smack him.
 This will simply make him afraid of you, and he won’t understand why you do it.
 You must catch him in the act for the interruption to work.
 The result of harsh treatment is often a puppy that eliminates behind the couch instead of one that doesn’t have any more mistakes.

-So far Cooper is doing so well.
-He has only had two accidents in the house and I blame myself for them.
 As mentioned above, when they do have an accident inside, the trick is to make sure you have the right products to get rid of the smell otherwise your puppy will keep going back to the same spot.
+See it as your mistake – not your puppies!
 And when you take him outside, be patient!

 How have you gone toilet training your pup?
 Please get in touch if you have any questions or need any help.